hollasch/LSON/README.md

   - whether they are to be referenced by index or by name, and
   - whether they have associated data.

+Unnamed nodes use an array-like container, while named nodes use a dictionary-like container.

 #### Unnamed Nodes Without Data
 If nodes are to be referenced by index from 0 onward, and have no data, then simply specifying the number of nodes is sufficient.
 Node count must be greater than or equal to zero, and is expressed as